jeffchheng/brains-base/content/blog/2020-02-09-aws-from-front-end-perspective/index.md

 EC2?
 ELB?
 IAM?
 What?

+Me: Does anyone want a high level overview of AWS?

+No one:

-Do you not know much about AWS/infrastructure and wanna learn more, at least a high level?
-I'll do my best to explain things from a front end engineer's perspective.
+Me: Oh...
+Well...
+I'll do my best to explain things from a front end engineer's perspective anyway. :'(

 ## Background